sahil9333/shopping-squad-organizer-app/README.md

-# Welcome to your Lovable project
+# WELCOME TO THE SHOPLISTIA

 ## Project info